Cross-Border Data Transfers Post-GDPR Challenges and Solutions

 Conduct a Data Protection Impact Assessment (DPIA)

-Implement Technical and Organizational Measures
+Implement Technical and Organisational Measures

 Use Standard Contractual Clauses (SCCs)